LonaDB/Server/README.md

 ## Prerequisites

-To run the LonaDB server, make sure you have the following software installed:
+To run the Hadro server, make sure you have the following software installed:

 - Node.js (version 12 or above)
 - npm (Node Package Manager)